JonPSmith/EfCore.SchemaCompare/README.md

 ![EfSchemaCompare diagram](https://github.com/JonPSmith/EfCore.SchemaCompare/blob/master/EfSchemaCompare.png)

+The EfSchemaCompare uses two stages: Stage 1 checks your EF Core DbContext matches your database.
+Stage 2 checks your database for extra tables, columns, etc. that your EF Core DbContext doesn't use.

 ## How to use EfSchemaCompare

 I usually run the EfSchemaCompare code in my unit tests, but that is up to you.